Utah County and Municipal Law

 3. Mandatory odor control;

-4. Must be located a minimum of five thousand two hundred eighty feet two miles from any state or federal highway, city, town, or primary residential use (as determined by the Duchesne County tax rolls) and at least one mile from the property line of a parcel containing a primary residential use, unless written consent to locate closer is obtained from the owner of the property containing the primary residential use or state route or US highway;
+4. MMust be located a minimum of two (2) miles from any state or federal highway, city, town, or primary residential use (as determined by the county tax rolls) and at least one mile from the property line of a parcel containing a primary residential use, unless written consent to locate closer is obtained from the owner of the property containing the primary residential use;

 5. Produced water disposal ponds shall be limited by number, on each Conditional Use Permit to the number of ponds that would be under construction within eighteen months and completed within three years of permit approval, and cannot be enlarged or modified until the issue is re-presented to the Planning Commission for a new Conditional Use Permit and the enlargement or modification is approved.